IbraheemTaha/Study_Resources/Books/ML/Names_Links.md

 The book is written in an informal, accessible style, complete with pseudo-code for the most important algorithms. **_Machine Learning: A Probabilistic Perspective (Adaptive Computation and Machine Learning series) Illustrated Edition
 _** by **Kevin P. Murphy**.

+## 9 << Deep Learning with Python >>

+The book Deep Learning with Python introduces deep learning using the Python language and the Keras library.
+Written by Keras creator and Google AI researcher François Chollet, this book builds your understanding through intuitive explanations and practical examples. by **François Chollet**